combustion-engine/combustion/README.md

 These are either fully working or in a state in which new features can be easily added.
 Their API is relatively stable.

-This does NOT mean all parts of feature-complete.
+This does NOT mean all parts are feature-complete.
 Off the top of my head, animations need to be incorporated somehow.

 - [x] Common utilities (`combustion_common` crate)
 - [x] Engine protocols (`combustion_protocols` crate)